An empowering story of autistic experienceThis post may contain compensated links. Read my disclaimer here

 Poignant yet optimistic short stories break up the question and answer format at intervals.
 Additionally the 2014 edition of The Reason I Jump is complimented with beautiful illustrations by Kai and Sunny.
 Their images relate to Higashida’s close connection to nature and help to create a sense of calm and balance within the book.

-The capabilities of people who have autism can often be underestimated.
-Author and co-translator of the book, David Mitchell describes in this short video the surprise and shock he experienced when he read The Reason I Jump.
+The capabilities of autistic people can often be underestimated.
+Co-translator of the book, David Mitchell describes in this short video the surprise and shock he experienced when he read The Reason I Jump.

-Mitchell speaks of how those of us who do not have autism assume that because someone cannot communicate their thoughts and feelings that they don’t have them.
-And that’s due to the lack of understanding of those of us who don’t have autism rather than the other way round.
-It is moving to hear how Mitchell’s impression of his son has been transformed by reading Higashida’s book.
+Mitchell speaks of how non-autistic people may assume that because someone cannot communicate their thoughts and feelings that they don’t have them.
+And that’s due to the lack of understanding of the non-autistic person rather than the other way round.
+Mitchell’s impression of his son has been transformed by reading Higashida’s book.

-I’d highly recommend The Reason I Jump to anyone who wants to understand the experience of autism better.
-However the book provides more than an informative perspective, it is also a beautifully written piece of literature that is a pleasure to read.
+I’d highly recommend The Reason I Jump.
+The book provides more than an informative perspective, it is also a beautifully written piece of literature that’s a pleasure to read.